Care Management Programs

 Do you have patients who are HPP members who struggle to meet their health care goals or follow your treatment plan?
 HPP has staff and programs to help our members achieve their health goals while promoting self-management skills.

 HPP’s staff can address members’ SDOH needs, as well.
-Our care coordinators and Member Relations representatives use Aunt Bertha, an online directory of local resources and support organizations, to help members find the resources they need.
+Our care coordinators and Member Relations representatives use Find Help, an online directory of local resources and support organizations, to help members find the resources they need.

 Our data supports that members in active care coordination have a higher use of appropriate services, reduced ER visits and hospitalizations, and are more likely to follow through with their practitioners’ recommendations.